Uninett/flarum-docker-uh/README.md

 Note that, while Flarum is contained within the image, it has not been installed (i.e. configured).

 Create a file that contains your environment variables.
-Should look something like this
+Should look something like this (called something lie env.list)

 ```
 BASE_URL=http://localhost